On algebraic normalisers of maximal tori in simple groups of Lie type: Preliminary results

 \begin{Rem} Such $x_{\alpha}(t),$ $n_{\alpha}(t)$ and $h_{\alpha}(t)$ are {\bf Chevalley generators.} Let $\Go_a$ and $\Go_u$ be adjoint and universal simple algebraic groups over $k$ with the same root system $\Sigma$ as $\Go$ respectively.
 By \cite[Theorem 1.12.4]{class}, the Chevalley generators of $\Go$ and $\Go_a$ can be chosen so that there is an isogeny $\xi :\Go \to \Go_a$ (with the kernel $Z(\Go)$) that carries $x_{\alpha}(t)$ to $x_{\alpha}(t)$ for all $\alpha \in \Sigma,$ $ t \in k.$ Therefore, if $h \in \To \le \Go$, then $\alpha(h)=\alpha(\xi(h))$ for every $\alpha \in \Sigma.$

 Let $\sigma$ be a Frobenius map for $\Go,$ so $\sigma$ induces a Frobenius map on $\Go_a$ since $Z(\Go)$ is a $\sigma$-stable subgroup.
-We use the same symbol $\sigma$ for this two maps which are generally different. \end{Rem}
+We use the same symbol $\sigma$ for these two maps which are generally different. \end{Rem}

 Following \cite{class}, we say that $(\Go, \sigma)$ is a $\sigma${\bf -setup} (over $k$) for a finite group $G$ if $G$ is isomorphic to $O^{p'}(\overline{G}_{\sigma})'$.
 Let us describe $\sigma$ in a $\sigma$-setup with simple $\Go.$ First, we define the following endomorphisms of $\Go$.